malik027/Mr-Robot-1/README.md

 So the first step in any Pentest - whether it’s Network or Web - (besides OSINT!) - is **Intelligence Gathering**.
 That includes **Footprinting** and **Fingerprinting** hosts, servers, etc.
 If you want to learn more about the proper procedures and steps then I suggest you read the [PTES Technical Guidelines](http://www.pentest-standard.org/index.php/Main_Page).

-Since the **Mr.Robot** VM is being hosted on my PC, using a **Bridged Adapter** over VirtualBox, we will go ahead and scan our network to see if we can’t get the IP.
-To do so, type in **netdiscover** in your terminal.
+Since the **Mr.Robot** VM is being hosted on my PC using a **Bridged Adapter** over VirtualBox, we will go ahead and scan our network to see if we can’t get the IP.
+To do so, type in **sudo netdiscover** in your terminal.

 ```
 sudo netdiscover